From David Pratt, MD, Radiation Oncologist

 There are many things you can do to protect yourself from this highly preventable cancer.
 Maintain a healthy lifestyle by:

 - Practicing safe sex and getting vaccinated for HPV

 - OHC recommends that boys and girls between the ages of 9 and 12 get the HPV vaccine.
-Anyone ages 13-45 is eligible for the vaccine and should discuss questions with their healthcare provider.
+The HPV vaccine is available to anyone ages 9-45, and interested individuals should discuss questions with their healthcare provider.